initialed85/fred/pkg/api_client/docs/OutputAPI.md

 	exitStatusNotin := int64(789) // int64 | SQL NOT IN comparison, permits comma-separated values (optional)
-	exitStatusDesc := "exitStatusDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) exitStatusAsc := "exitStatusAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) bufferEq := "bufferEq_example" // string | SQL = comparison (optional) bufferNe := "bufferNe_example" // string | SQL != comparison (optional)
+	exitStatusDesc := "exitStatusDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) exitStatusAsc := "exitStatusAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) errorEq := "errorEq_example" // string | SQL = comparison (optional) errorNe := "errorNe_example" // string | SQL != comparison (optional)
-	bufferGt := "bufferGt_example" // string | SQL > comparison, may not work with all column types (optional) bufferGte := "bufferGte_example" // string | SQL >= comparison, may not work with all column types (optional) bufferLt := "bufferLt_example" // string | SQL < comparison, may not work with all column types (optional) bufferLte := "bufferLte_example" // string | SQL <= comparison, may not work with all column types (optional) bufferIn := "bufferIn_example" // string | SQL IN comparison, permits comma-separated values (optional) bufferNotin := "bufferNotin_example" // string | SQL NOT IN comparison, permits comma-separated values (optional) bufferLike := "bufferLike_example" // string | SQL LIKE comparison, value is implicitly prefixed and suffixed with % (optional) bufferNotlike := "bufferNotlike_example" // string | SQL NOT LIKE comparison, value is implicitly prefixed and suffixed with % (optional) bufferIlike := "bufferIlike_example" // string | SQL ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) bufferNotilike := "bufferNotilike_example" // string | SQL NOT ILIKE comparison, value is implicitly prefixed and suffixed with % (optional) bufferDesc := "bufferDesc_example" // string | SQL ORDER BY _ DESC clause, value is ignored (presence of key is sufficient) (optional) bufferAsc := "bufferAsc_example" // string | SQL ORDER BY _ ASC clause, value is ignored (presence of key is sufficient) (optional) errorEq := "errorEq_example" // string | SQL = comparison (optional) errorNe := "errorNe_example" // string | SQL != comparison (optional) errorGt := "errorGt_example" // string | SQL > comparison, may not work with all column types (optional)
+	errorGt := "errorGt_example" // string | SQL > comparison, may not work with all column types (optional)